CFOnext

 Fintech financial literacy

 Financial literacy refers to the ability to understand and effectively use a variety of financial skills, including personal financial management, budgeting, and saving.
-Financial literacy enables individuals to become self-sufficient so that financial stability can be achieved.
+It empowers individuals to become self-sufficient, enabling financial stability and long-term success.

 Understanding Financial Literacy

-• Learning budgeting skills – Being able to track spending
+1. Learning budgeting skills to track spending effectively.

 Benefits of Financial Literacy